aiidalab/aiidalab-microk8s-deploy/README.md

-# AiiDAlab deployment for MSD (PSI)
+# AiiDAlab deployment for small group using Microk8s

-This repository contains documentation and scripts for the AiiDAlab deployment for the MSD group at PSI.
+This repository contains documentation and scripts for the AiiDAlab deployment using Microk8s.
+It is a suitable deployment for small size group with around 10-50 people.

-The deployment is currently hosted on the dev-aiidalab virtual machine.
+The deployment is currently used by:
+- AiiDAlab deployment for EPFL THEOS group (http://theos7.epfl.ch)
+- AiiDAlab deployment for PSI MSD group (https://dev-aiidalab.psi.ch)
+- AiiDAlab deployment for EU-MarketPlace project (https://materials-marketplace.aiidalab.net/)

 ## Instructions to setup a new deployment

-To create a new deployment on an Ubuntu Linux virtual machine (tested with Ubuntu 20.04):
+To create a new deployment on an Ubuntu Linux virtual machine (tested with Ubuntu 20.04LTS and 22.04LTS):

 ### Install microk8s with the following steps